coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Radial Basis Functions
 ----------------------

-A Radial Basis Funcion (RBF) is a function whose value depends only on the distance between the input and some fixed point.
+A Radial Basis Function (RBF) is a function whose value depends only on the distance between the input and some fixed point.
 The basic idea of a RBF interpolator is to construct an interpolant of the data using a summation of several RBF centered at the input reference data points.
 The formal definition is the following:

 .. math:: s(x) = p(x) + \sum^{N}_{i=1} \lambda_i \phi(|x-x_i|)